Hats for small heads: Quick guide + brand & style tips

 For DIY fans, you can resort to sponge-foam weatherstripping tape.
 Grab a few strips and stuff them inside your hat’s band…and tada, you have somewhat of a solution!

 Last resort…Take a look at the women’s section of baseball caps.
+If you think about it, these are probably the best baseball hats for small heads.

 I know, I know, it sounds weird.
 It might even hurt your sense of pride a little bit.